marcossantiago/kubernetes-workshop/03_productionize.md

 ### ConfigMaps & Secrets

 ConfigMaps and Secrets are designed to separate configuration data from your applications.
-This may include api keys, tokens, passwords, or just configuration parameters.
+This may include API keys, tokens, passwords, or just configuration parameters.

 ---